serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 I used a different overload of Connection.List extension, which allows me to modify the select query.

-By default, List selects all table fields (not foreign fields coming from other tables), but to show actor name, i needed to also select *PersonFullName* field.
+By default, List selects all table fields (not foreign view fields coming from other tables), but to show actor name, i needed to also select *PersonFullName* field.

 Now build the solution, and we can finally list / edit the cast.